 The procedures described here specify how the terminal and UICC shall behave when they receive a proactive command or response that is not fully compliant with the standards by which it was designed.
-A response will be made to the UICC by means of the "general result".
+A response will be made to the UICC by means of the "general result" field of the "result".